Kylekibet/temperature_conversion/README.md

     ```bash
     cargo run
     ```
-2.  **Enter a temperature:**
+2.  **Enter the temperature with its unit:**
-    The program will first ask you to input a temperature value.
+    The program will prompt you to enter a temperature value followed by its unit (C for Celsius or F for Fahrenheit), e.g., `80C` or `100F`.

-3.  **Choose the conversion:**
-    Next, you will be prompted to choose the conversion direction:
-    *   Enter `1` to convert from Celsius to Fahrenheit.
-    *   Enter `2` to convert from Fahrenheit to Celsius.

-4.  **View the result:**
+3.  **View the result:**
     The converted temperature will be displayed in the terminal.
+The program will automatically convert Celsius to Fahrenheit, or Fahrenheit to Celsius, based on your input.

-If you enter an invalid choice for the conversion, the program will prompt you again until you enter `1` or `2`.
+If you enter an invalid format or unit, the program will prompt you again until a valid input is provided.